 The Cash Fund should be reconciled by comparing the amount of authorized Cash Fund balance to actual cash and receipt totals.

 - The Cash Fund should be reconciled at least once a month

 - Someone independent of the custodian should perform the reconciliation

-- The reconciliation should ensure the sum of un-replenished receipts, cash on hand, and money that has been checked out is equal to the original amount of the Cash Fund
+- Reconciling the cash fund should ensure that the sum of replenished receipts, cash on hand, and money that has been checked out is equal to the original amount of the fund

 - Management will review and approve all Cash Fund reconciliations for accuracy